giraffe-fsharp/Giraffe/README.md

 ## About

-[ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) is an F# web framework similar to Suave, but has been designed with [ASP.NET Core](https://www.asp.net/core) in mind and can be plugged into the ASP.NET Core pipeline via [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
-[ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) has been heavily inspired by [Suave](https://suave.io/) and its concept of web parts and the ability to compose many smaller web parts into a larger web application.
+[Giraffe](https://www.nuget.org/packages/Giraffe) is an F# web framework similar to Suave, but has been designed with [ASP.NET Core](https://www.asp.net/core) in mind and can be plugged into the ASP.NET Core pipeline via [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
+[ASP.NET Core Giraffe](https://www.nuget.org/packages/Giraffe) has been heavily inspired by [Suave](https://suave.io/) and its concept of web parts and the ability to compose many smaller web parts into a larger web application.

 If you'd like to learn more about the motivation of this project please read this [blog post on functional ASP.NET Core](https://dusted.codes/functional-aspnet-core).

 ### Who is it for?

-[ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) is intended for developers who want to build rich web applications on top of ASP.NET Core in a functional first approach.
-ASP.NET Core is a powerful web platform which has support by Microsoft and a huge developer community behind it and ASP.NET Core Lambda is aimed at F# developers who want to benefit from that eco system.
+[ASP.NET Core Giraffe](https://www.nuget.org/packages/Giraffe) is intended for developers who want to build rich web applications on top of ASP.NET Core in a functional first approach.
+ASP.NET Core is a powerful web platform which has support by Microsoft and a huge developer community behind it and ASP.NET Core Giraffe is aimed at F# developers who want to benefit from that eco system.

 It is not designed to be a competing web product which can be run standalone like NancyFx or Suave, but rather a lean micro framework which aims to complement ASP.NET Core where it comes short for functional developers at the moment.
 The fundamental idea is to build on top of the strong foundation of ASP.NET Core and re-use existing ASP.NET Core building blocks so F# developers can benefit from both worlds.

-You can think of [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) as the functional counter part of the ASP.NET Core MVC framework.
+You can think of [Giraffe](https://www.nuget.org/packages/Giraffe) as the functional counter part of the ASP.NET Core MVC framework.

 ## Basics

 ### HttpHandler

-The only building block in ASP.NET Core Lambda is a so called `HttpHandler`:
+The only building block in Giraffe is a so called `HttpHandler`:

 ```fsharp
 type HttpHandlerContext =